Louisville: Ghosts of the Old Seelbach

 “What kind of dog is that?” asked an elegant lady in green velvet as the member of our party with opposable thumbs piled cat and human gear onto the old rolling cart: snacks for two and four-leggeds, my traveling office, a suitcase of lady dresses and cat bow ties, and what I hoped was a discreetly hidden litter box.
 Though Mister Biscuit’s reservation was confirmed with the front desk, scattering cat feces across the storied lobby and the feet of its guests felt like a definitely unglamourous way to begin our tenancy.
 I smiled as I handed the car keys to our distracted valet friend, saying a silent prayer that we would be reunited with the same vehicle in the morning.
 Though if things took a turn in that regard, I suspected that there would be worse places to be marooned than the former glamor den of Al Capone and F. Scott Fitzgerald.

-In the time-honored tradition observed by august hotels, our graceful check-in dance was shouted through face masks across the distance of a gloriously appointed lobby.
+In the time-honored tradition observed by august hotels, our graceful check-in dance was shouted through face masks across a lobby.
 Key in possession, we made our way through the labyrinth of elevators and hallways leading to room 646.
 Having settled into his evening digs, Mister Biscuit made a snuggly case for pausing hotel explorations until the morning.
 I fought off his purrs and the post-driving stupor to haul my weary bones back down to see what sort of mischief and dusty ballrooms I could get into, and what might be had in the way of ghosts, history, and chocolate bars.

 “I'm late, I'm late!
 For a very important date!
 No time to say 'hello, goodbye,' I'm late, I'm late, I'm late!”